+10 key contests to look out for on election night

+democraticaudit.com/2015/05/07/10-key-contests-to-look-out-for-on-election-night/

+By Democratic Audit UK 2015-5-7

-Ten key contests to look out for on election night in the UK If blogs.lse.ac.uk/europpblog/2015/05/07/ten-key-contests-to-look-out-for-on-election-night-in-the-uk/ The UK's general election is upon us, and voting is under way.
-The UK isn't used to consecutive elections where the ultimate result is unclear, and following 2010's hung parliament, both Labour and the Conservatives are hoping to emerge as the largest party.
+The General Election is upon us, and voting is under way.
+The UK isn't used to consecutive elections where the ultimate result is unclear, and following 2010's hung parliament, both the Labour and Conservative Parties are hoping to emerge as the largest party.
 Then the business of attempting to form a government can begin, with smaller parties set to enter the fray.
-With the help of the Democratic Dashboard, Sean Kippin looks at ten key seats that will determine both the election and the shape of things to come after it.
+With the help of the Democratic Dashboard, Sean Kippin looks at 10 key seats which will determine both the election, and the shape of things to come after it.

+1) Renfrewshire East

-1. Renfrewshire East The SNP are expected to bruise, batter, and ultimately defeat the Labour Party in Scotland.
-Jim Murphy, the Labour candidate for Renfrewshire East, and Leader of the Scottish Labour Party, is defending a majority of 10,520, and won the election with over 50 per cent of the vote in 2010.
+The SNP are expected to bruise, batter, and ultimately defeat the Labour Party in Scotland.
+Jim Murphy, the Labour candidate for Renfrewshire East, and Leader of the Scottish Labour Party is defending a majority of 10,520, and won the election with over 50% of the vote in 2010.
 Although not the largest majority in Scotland, the SNP is pushing hard for the seat.
 And while the SNP do not 'need' to win it to drastically alter the face of Scotland's electoral politics, decapitating the Labour Party on top of their all-but-confirmed rout would put a cherry on top of a stunningly comprehensive victory.

-Click here to visit the Renfrewshire East Democratic Dashboard page
+Click here to visit the Renfrewshire East Democratic Dashboard page.

+2) Sheffield Hallam

-2. Sheffield Hallam Another party leader hoping to keep hold of his seat is the Deputy Prime Minister, Nick Clegg.
+Another party leader hoping to keep hold of his seat is the Deputy Prime Minister, Nick Clegg.
 His seat is doubly important, because it may be that the future of the current coalition hinges on his survival.
 Clegg has seen his seat transform from a very safe Liberal Democrat seat with a majority of over 15,000, to one where he has been forecast by some polls to lose to the Labour Party's Oliver Coppard.
 He will be hoping that Conservative voters lend him their vote in order to stop the Labour tide.

-Click here to see the Democratic Dashboard page for Sheffield Hallam
+Click here to see the Democratic Dashboard page for Sheffield Hallam.

+3) Thanet South

-3. Thanet South Nigel Farage has made no secret of his prospects of survival as the Leader of UKIP if he doesn't win his contest, going so far as to commit to stepping down if he doesn't squeeze to victory in South Thanet.
+Nigel Farage has made no secret of his prospects of survival as the Leader of UKIP if he doesn't survive, going so far as to commit to stepping down if he doesn't squeeze to victory in South Thanet.
 The source of UKIP's appeal has been the subject of much speculation and academic research, but a large portion of that appeal can be laid at Nigel Farage's door, with his pint quaffing, tab-smoking persona representing a breath of fresh air.
 In South Thanet, he is in for a fight, with the Conservatives currently enjoy a majority of 7,617.
 However, the seat has a strong appeal to UKIP, owing to its demographics and political profile.
 If Farage loses, could it be the beginning of the end for UKIP?
 After all, we all remember what happened last time...

-Click here to see the Thanet South Democratic Dashboard page
+Click here to see the Thanet South Democratic Dashboard page.